Gilbocc/NSC4ExplainableAI/README.md

 ## Installation

-**Tensorflow GPU** library is required to run the code correctly.
+**Tensorflow GPU** library is required to run the project correctly.
 You can find all the details on the needed requirements [here](https://www.tensorflow.org/install/gpu).

 0 - Install Anaconda